splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/3-structuring-data/2-trailside/03-00-type-declaration.md

 ```

-In most cases we will use the C version, as this works both for C and C++.
+For clarity, we will focus on the C++ version without using `typedef` unless an alias is required.